 Viridor Coronavirus COVID-19 update

-These are challenging times for us all and like everyone, we are making every effort to limit the spread of the COVID-19 virus, whilst working hard to ensure continuity of essential services.
+These remain challenging times for us all and we will continue to make every effort to limit the spread of the virus, while maintaining our high standard of essential services.

 Some Household Waste Recycling Sites (HWRS) have reopened, and we continue to work hard to ensure that we can continue to operate our Energy Recovery Facilities, Landfills and Material Recycling Facilities and will notify our customers as soon as possible should this situation change.

 Read more: How to contact our teams

 At all sites, we have implemented measures to prioritise the health, welfare and risk of exposure for our employees, customers and essential visitors.